SmarterApp/RDW_Documentation/deploy/Upgrade.AWS.md

 **Intended Audience**: this document provides detailed instructions for upgrading the [Reporting Data Warehouse (RDW)](../README.md) applications in an AWS environment from v1.0.x to v1.1.
 Operations and system administrators will find it useful.

-It is assumed that the [Deployment Checklist](Deployment.AWS.md) was used for the installation of v1.0.
+It is assumed that the v1.0 [Deployment Checklist](https://github.com/SmarterApp/RDW/blob/1.0/deploy/Deployment.AWS.md) was used for the installation.
 Please refer to that documentation for general guidelines.

 > Although these are generic instructions, having an example makes it easier to document and understand.
 Throughout this document we'll use `opus` as the sample environment name; this might correspond to `staging` or `production` in the real world.
 We'll use `sbac.org` as the domain/organization.
 Any other ids, usernames or other system-generated values are products of the author's imagination.
 The reader is strongly encouraged to use their own consistent naming conventions. **Avoid putting real environment-specific details _especially secrets and sensitive information_ in this document.**